diablodale/gnucash-dev-docker/README.md

 ## Build Choices and Options

 The Dockerfiles can be used direct with `docker run` or more easily with `docker-compose`.
-The `docker-compose.yml` included is pre-configured for major releases of **Ubuntu, Debian, Arch, CentOS, Fedora, and openSUSE Linux**.
+The `docker-compose.yml` included is configured for major releases of **Ubuntu, Debian, Arch, CentOS, Fedora, and openSUSE Linux**.
 Use the same *Quick Start* command above with any of the OS in the file.

 You can automate the install and have it appear on any desktop running X11 by setting `GNC_INSTALL` and `DISPLAY`.
 Inspect this file to see how new operating systems can be added or build options changed to meet your needs.

 `docker-compose` documentation at <https://docs.docker.com/compose/> can help you